captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 (Ah, ah, in English, my treasure.)
 ---
 ## PAOLA:
 I’m hungry.
-Is time to eat?
+---
+Can we eat?
 ---
 ## DAVIDE:
 It de Ma Nishtanah.